vineetkumarg8/modern-product-search/README.md

-# 🛍️ Product Search Application
+# 🛍️ Modern Product Search

 A modern full-stack web application for searching and browsing products with advanced filtering, sorting, and pagination capabilities.
 Built with Spring Boot backend and React frontend.